icon3333/streamlit-stockwatchlist/README.md

 # Stock Watchlist Tool 📈

+> **Note**: This is a hobby project created with the assistance of LLMs (Large Language Models).
+All tools and code here are for experimental and learning purposes only, not intended for production use.
+Feel free to explore and play around!

 A Streamlit-based application to maintain and analyze your stock watchlist with real-time data from Yahoo Finance.

+## 👋 About This Project

+I'm a hobby programmer who enjoys experimenting with different tools and technologies.
+This project was created using:
+- LLMs (like ChatGPT/Claude) for code assistance
+- Streamlit for the web interface
+- Python for data processing
+- Docker for containerization

+The goal is to learn and have fun while building something useful!
+While the code works, it's meant for personal use and experimentation rather than production environments.

 ## Features